Paschke duality and assembly maps: Verification of the Paschke equivalence on G -orbits

 We form the $G$-bornological coarse space $(G/H)_{min,min}\otimes G_{can,max}$.
 It contains the locally finite subset

 the $G$-orbit of the point $(H,e)$ in $G/H\times G$.
-Note that, in contrast to the example in Remark \ref{aergijoarvvavadsvsdva}, here the group $H$ is finite.
-We equip $X$ with the bornological coarse structures induced from $(G/H)_{min,min}\otimes G_{can,max}$.
-Note that the underlying $G$-set of $X$ is isomorphic to $G$, and the induced bornology on $X$ is the minimal one.
-The induced $G$-coarse structure reflects the information about the finite subgroup $H$ and is in general smaller than the canonical coarse structure on $G$.
+Note that in contrast to the example in Remark \ref{aergijoarvvavadsvsdva} the group $H$ is finite.
+We equip $X$ with the bornological coarse structures induced from $(G/H)_{min,min}\otimes G_{can,max}$. {The map $g\mapsto g(H,e)$ is a $G$-equivariant bijection of sets between $G$ and $X$ which will be used below to name points and subsets of $X$.} The induced bornology on $X$ is the minimal one.
+The induced $G$-coarse structure reflects the information about the finite subgroup $H$ and is in general smaller than the canonical coarse structure on $G$. {For instance, the subset $H $ is a coarse component of $X$.}